 As mentioned above, the minimum age for skydiving is 16 years of age.
 However, if a person is under 18 years of age, they must have their parent or legal guardian sign the permission section of the BPA Membership Agreement form which is available below.
 In addition, it is a requirement that the same parent or legal guardian signs the Declaration of Fitness as the Witness.

 There is no maximum age although persons over the age of 70 are required to contact to the Chief Instructor prior to booking.
+Please note, a Medical Advice Form (Doctors certificate form 115b) is required for anyone who is 70 or over.

 The below forms have been produced by the British Parachute Association.
 To open them, you’ll require the free Adobe Reader program – you can download it here.